 The related party loans are with companies controlled by certain directors of the Corporation and bear no interest.
 The shareholder loan accrues interest at the rate of 15% per year, payable monthly.
 All loans are secured against the assets of the Corporation and due on demand.
-The following loan amounts are payable to related parties and shareholder at September 30, 2021 and December 31, 2020:
+The following loan amounts are payable: